bnkc/emval/README.md

 ### Email Address Syntax

-EMV follows the syntax rules defined in [RFC 5322](https://www.rfc-editor.org/rfc/rfc5322.html) and [RFC 6531](https://www.rfc-editor.org/rfc/rfc6531.html) for email address validation.
-The library ensures that the local part and domain of the email address conform to the specified standards, including support for internationalized characters.
+EMV adheres to the syntax rules defined in [RFC 5322](https://www.rfc-editor.org/rfc/rfc5322.html) and [RFC 6531](https://www.rfc-editor.org/rfc/rfc6531.html).
+It supports both ASCII and internationalized characters.

+### Internationalized Email Addresses

+#### Domain Names

+EMV converts non-ASCII domain names into their ASCII "Punycode" form according to [IDNA 2008](https://www.rfc-editor.org/rfc/rfc5891.html).
+This ensures compatibility with systems that do not support Unicode.

+#### Local Parts

+EMV allows international characters in the local part of email addresses, following [RFC 6531](https://www.rfc-editor.org/rfc/rfc6531.html).
+It offers options to handle environments without SMTPUTF8 support.

+### Unsafe Unicode Characters

+EMV rejects unsafe Unicode characters to enhance security, preventing display and interpretation issues.

 ### Normalization

+EMV normalizes email addresses to ensure consistency:

+- **Lowercasing domains:** Domain names are standardized to lowercase.
+- **Unicode NFC normalization:** Characters are transformed into their precomposed forms.
-The library normalizes email addresses to ensure consistency.
-This includes lowercasing the domain part, Unicode NFC normalization, and removing unnecessary quotes and backslashes in the local part.
+- **Removing unnecessary characters:** Quotes and backslashes in the local part are removed.

+## Acknowledgements

+This project draws inspiration from [python-email-validator](https://github.com/JoshData/python-email-validator).
+While `python-email-validator` is more comprehensive, `emv` aims to provide a faster solution.

 ## Getting Help

 For questions and issues, please open an issue in the [GitHub issue tracker](https://github.com/bnkc/emv/issues).

 ## License

 EMV is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-See the [LICENSE]([LICENSE](https://github.com/bnkc/emv/blob/main/LICENSE)) file for more details.
+See the [LICENSE](https://github.com/bnkc/emv/blob/main/LICENSE) file for more details.